turingschool/lesson_plans/ruby_03-professional_rails_applications/feed_engine.markdown

 ## Project Description

 The goal of this project is to consume and aggregate third-party APIs.
-You will create a data aggregator service that pulls data and activity from other applications and publishes it through both a web interface.
+You will create a data aggregator service that pulls data and activity from other applications and publishes it through a web interface.

 The project requirements are listed below: